 - If you plan to upgrade or sell your car in a few years, you will be in a better position as there are no early exit loan fees to consider, so there are no limitations as to when you can sell your car.

-- You may be limited to the make and model based upon the amount of money you have to spend which might mean you choose a less desirable or suitable car.
+- You may be limited to the make and model based on the amount of money you have to spend which might mean you choose a less desirable or suitable car.

 - There’s an opportunity cost to consider.
 Using your savings to invest in one item means you’re forgoing the chance to use this money elsewhere.